sanjida9/WorldTour-Server/README.md

 ### .
 They can see their booking from here

 ### .
-Also they can manage their booking from thish// website
+Also they can manage their booking from this website